cicboy80/AI_RESEARCH_ASSISTANT/README.md

 pinned: false
 ---

-# AI Research Assistant 🤖📚
+# AI Research Assistant

-A **Gradio** app that helps you research a topic by turning a question into a structured response (summary + key points + next steps).
+A **Gradio-based** research assistant that turns a question into a structured, source-aware response (summary + key points + next steps).
 Designed as a lightweight “research copilot” you can run locally or deploy on Hugging Face Spaces.

-> ⚠️ Educational project only — always verify important information with primary sources.
+### Design focus

+This project focuses on retrieval-augmented research and verifiable synthesis rather than free-form text generation.
+The assistant separates information gathering from summarisation, encouraging grounded answers and traceable reasoning when scanning unfamiliar topics.

+The goal is to demonstrate how lightweight LLM tools can support early-stage research while keeping outputs structured, concise, and easy to validate against primary sources.

 ## What it does
 - Accepts a research question or topic prompt